-The computation assesses growth toward the exit criteria (4.4) which is to be achieved within 5 years after the initial assessment of English as a Second Language (ESL) as stipulated in the State's approved ESSA plan.

-How points are earned: The state's definition of English proficiency on ACCESS is a 4.4 (Bridging composite score) with no sub-score below 4.0 in reading, writing, speaking, or listening.
-Therefore, a series of interim targets have been developed to measure the percentage of students that have achieved proficiency or are on-track to achieve proficiency within 5 years.
-Points are awarded for the percentage of ELP students who score a composite 4.4 or achieve the interim target based on their initial identification and number of years in South Carolina's English Learners (EL) program.
-Annually, points are earned for the percentage of ELs meeting expected growth targets on ACCESS 2.0 using the progress to proficiency table below.
+This indicator assesses growth toward the exit criteria for South Carolina's English Learners (EL) program which is to be achieved within 5 years after the initial assessment of English as a Second Language (ESL) as stipulated in the State's approved ESSA plan.
+The state's definition of English proficiency on ACCESS is a 4.4 (Bridging composite score) with no sub-score below 4.0 in reading, writing, speaking, or listening.
+A series of interim targets have been developed to measure the percentage of students that either have achieved proficiency or who are on-track to achieve proficiency within 5 years of beginning the EL program (see Table 1).
 This allows students to have expected growth targets towards proficiency every year.